wszqkzqk/live-photo-conv/README-zh.md

   live-photo-conv [OPTION…] - Extract, Repair or Make Live Photos

 Options:
-  -h, --help                  Show help message
-  -v, --version               Display version number --color=LEVEL               Color level of log, 0 for no color, 1 for auto, 2 for always, defaults to 1 -g, --make                  Make a live photo
-  -e, --extract               Extract a live photo (default) -r, --repair                Repair a live photo from missing XMP metadata --force-repair              Force repair a live photo (force update video offset in XMP metadata) -i, --image=PATH            The path to the main static image file -m, --video=PATH            The path to the video file -p, --live-photo=PATH       The destination path for the live image file.
+  -h, --help                        Show help message -v, --version                     Display version number --color=LEVEL                     Color level of log, 0 for no color, 1 for auto, 2 for always, defaults to 1 -g, --make                        Make a live photo -e, --extract                     Extract a live photo (default) -r, --repair                      Repair a live photo from missing XMP metadata --force-repair                    Force repair a live photo (force update video offset in XMP metadata) --repair-with-video-size=SIZE     Force repair a live photo with the specified video size -i, --image=PATH                  The path to the main static image file -m, --video=PATH                  The path to the video file -p, --live-photo=PATH             The destination path for the live image file.
 If not provided in 'make' mode, a default destination path will be generated based on the main static image file
   -d, --dest-dir=PATH               The destination directory to export --export-metadata                 Export metadata (default) --no-export-metadata              Do not export metadata --frame-to-photos                 Export every frame of a live photo's video as a photo -f, --img-format=FORMAT           The format of the image exported from video --minimal                         Minimal metadata export, ignore unspecified exports -T, --threads=NUM                 Number of threads to use for extracting, 0 for auto (not work in FFmpeg mode) --use-ffmpeg                      Use FFmpeg to extract insdead of GStreamer --use-gst                         Use GStreamer to extract insdead of FFmpeg (default)
 ```

 运行 `live-photo-conv --help` 查看所有命令行选项。（如果没有启用GStreamer支持，`--use-ffmpeg`与`--use-gst`选项将不可用）